If you're looking for the best quiet mechanical keyboard to keep typing noise to a minimum, we've got you covered right here.

 Best compact mechanical keyboard - RK Royal Kludge RK61

 The RK Royal Kludge RK61 is a compact, mini keyboard that really looks the part.

 Its small design will allow more desk space for your gaming setup, so you can easily add one of the best wireless mice or full tower PC cases to it.

 With a white design and a colourful, glowing backlight, it's definitely striking to look at as well.
 It should look awesome in a slightly darker room - which works well when you're gaming so you can see the computer screen better without any outside light glaring on it.

-Read more: Best budget PC speakers
+Read more: Best gaming headset